-Alternate Character Interpretation: Littlepip as a Villain Protagonist.
+Littlepip as a Villain Protagonist.
 Several of her actions can be seen as morally questionable as she can be pretty ruthless towards her enemies.
 The story itself even acknowledges this viewpoint, with Red Eye explaining how they are Not So Different.
-In the end, she simply destroys or neuters every wasteland power she considers a threat and comes out on top thanks to popular support and a handful of lost superweapons.
+Fans with the most extreme versions of this interpretation may view the character as a Designated Hero.

-In turn, Velvet Remedy (while she may have good intentions) can be seen as self-righteousegotisticalbitch, who mocks and insults Littlepip and her other companions for no good reason.
-Even after her Character Development, she is shown to still have traces of this
+Good intentions or not, Velvet Remedy can be seen as a self-righteousegotisticalbitch, who mocks and insults Littlepip and her other companions for their actions no matter how justified they may be.
+Even after her Character Development, she is shown to still have traces of this.

 A good number of brony musical artists have composed songs inspired by Fallout: Equestria, including dozens of songs available on YouTube and even music featured on the "Balloon Party" album series.